Restructuring and insolvency in Spain: overview

-On March 7, 2014 a Royal Decree Law 4/2014 adopting urgent measures on business debt refinancing and restructuring (Real Decreto-ley 4/2014, de 7 de marzo, por el que se adoptan medidas urgentes en material de refinanciación y reestructuración de deuda empresarial) (published in the Official Gazette on 8 March 2014) (RDL 4/2014) was approved by the Spanish Government.
-The goal of this new legislation is to improve the refinancing agreements and to change the realities of filing for bankruptcy proceedings (9 out of 10 companies that file for bankruptcy are liquidated) and benefit the creditors' chances of repayment.
+On 7 March, 2014 a Royal Decree Law 4/2014 adopting urgent measures on business debt refinancing and restructuring (Real Decreto-ley 4/2014, de 7 de marzo, por el que se adoptan medidas urgentes en material de refinanciación y reestructuración de deuda empresarial)published in the Official Gazette on 8 March 2014 (RDL 4/2014) was approved by the Spanish Government.
+The goal of this new legislation is to improve the refinancing agreements and to change the realities of filing for bankruptcy proceedings (nine out of ten companies that file for bankruptcy are liquidated) and benefit the creditors' chances of repayment.

 Objective.
 Out-of-court refinancing proceedings allow the debtor to reach an agreement with the majority of its creditors to increase the available credit or to modify its obligations to avoid insolvency court proceedings.

 Initiation.
 These proceedings are started exclusively by the debtor.
 The refinancing agreement must include a viability plan that allows the debtor to continue activity in the short- and medium-term.
 In addition, if the debtor wants the agreement to remain out of reach of any eventual avoidance actions, the agreement must be countersigned by an independent expert and granted in a public deed.

 Consent and approvals.
 There must be at least 60% of the debtor company's debt at the date of the refinancing agreement.